 As in other sections of the College, we educate a diverse group of students from all parts of Pakistan, which satisfies one of the College's chief aims which is to educate the DNA of the nation, bringing boys together from differing social and linguistic backgrounds.
 At Senior School we offer schooling for the age range of 14 to 17+ years.
 The College has been a Cambridge Examination Centre since 1933 and is the only school in Pakistan with that distinction.
 Our teaching is aimed at preparing boys for external assessment across a wide range of Cambridge subjects, but also inspiring and challenging boys through Harkness Table sessions and Meta-Cognition tutorials run by our Adjunct faculty of distinguished old boys and visiting scholars.
 Part of this added curriculum includes regular visits from Balliol College graduates (Oxford University) and our Scholars in Residence Program.

 Boys in Year 10 and 11 (ostensibly O Levels) may opt either for the National or International curriculum -the latter not including requisite subjects for admission to universities in Pakistan.
 Years 12 and 13 study AS and A levels.
 Our Guidance counseling plays a crucial part in advising on subject selection.
 Many of our boys receive regular admissions to the world's top universities.

 Considerable attention is paid to the moral, intellectual, and character development of each boy.
-Qualities of enthusiasm and initiative, high standards of morality, decorum and discipline are regularly emphasized.
-Individual effort is rewarded and team work is encouraged at all levels within the College.
-Independence and interdependence are valued norms.
+Qualities of enthusiasm and initiative, high standards of behaviour, decorum and discipline are regularly emphasized.